yuhattor/copilot-patterns/contents/en/introduction/ai-native-development.md

 # AI-Native Development

 The adoption of AI technologies like GitHub Copilot can potentially impact the architecture of projects as the work of engineers within development teams changes.
-This document discusses the possible implications that AI-native development methods may have.
+This document discusses the possible implications that AI-Native development methods may have.

 ## Context is Everything